meisl/discrete-nor-logic-clock/7-seg-decoders/01_Formal-languages.md

 ### 2.1.
 Terminals and escaping

 Now for the other side of the definitions.
-We'll allow rule names which we had on the left-hand-side (lhs) of `::=`, or *nonterminals* on the right-hand-side (rhs) as well.
+We'll allow rule names which we had on the left-hand-side (lhs) of `::=`, or *nonterminals* also on the right-hand-side (rhs).
 However, more is needed to make things interesting.
 First we'll add *terminals* which will be just plain character sequences, enclosed in double quotes:
 ```
   S ::= "x"